unifio/terraform-aws-ecs/README.md

 `agent_role_id` | string | ID of the ECS agent IAM role.
 `cluster_id` | string | ID of the ECS cluster.
 `cluster_name` | string | Name of the ECS cluster.
+`consul_sg_id` | string | ID of the security group associated with the agent instances for enabling Consul HTTP communication.
 `consul_target_group_arn` | string | ARN of the Consul server target group.
 `sg_id` | string | ID of the security group associated with the agent instances.